Barhebraeus: Chronography

 Barhebraeus's most celebrated work is his chronicle (ܡܟܬܒܢܘܬ ܙܒܢܐ), the largest piece of classical Syriac historiography ever written, no later work surpassing it in scale.
 The chronicle consists of two complementary parts, a Universal History and an Ecclesiastical History.
-The Universal History (also known as the Chronicon Syriacum) covers world events from Creation to Barhebraeus'ss own era and was translated into Arabic as Tārīkh Mukhtaṣar al-Duwal, adapted for a Muslim audience.
+The Universal History (also known as the Chronicon Syriacum) covers world events from Creation to Barhebraeus's own era and was translated into Arabic as Tārīkh Mukhtaṣar al-Duwal, adapted for a Muslim audience.
 His brother Barsauma addended it to 1297, while Priest Addai of Basibrina continued the Ecclesiastical History to 1496.
 It runs from Creation to his death in 1286.
-Though intended to instruct 'his people' (the Syriac Orthodox), Barhebraeus knew it would reach a wide readership, so he supplemented the work with material of general interest while retaining scholarly sense for specialists.
+Though intended to instruct "his people" (the Syriac Orthodox), Barhebraeus knew it would reach a wide readership, which is why he supplemented the work with material of general interest while retaining scholarly sense for specialists.

 The chronicle is divided into eleven dynastic sections (yubbālē), following the model of the Book of Daniel, with the final section devoted to the contemporary Mongols (whom Barhebraeus calls 'Huns').
 The second part was translated into Latin in 1789 by Paul Jakob Bruns and Georg Wilhelm Kirsch, and a superior edition was produced by Paul Bedjan in 1890 from the Syriac.
 Budge published an English translation in 1932 based on Bedjan's French with a facsimile of the Syriac original from the Bodleian Library.
 Although the secular sections were extensively used by medieval historians, neither part has been the subject of major analysis.

 It treats history, religion, language, and the customs of peoples; includes biographies of notable warriors and physicians; describes battles, sieges and the capture of cities; records comets and other unusual celestial phenomena; and notes earthquakes, famines, heavy snowfall, and the freezing of the Tigris and Euphrates, with the associated food prices in times of scarcity.
 He also recounts court scandals, repeats various rumours, and relates 'laughable stories'.